slavahatnuke/react-redux-saga-for-students/README.md

 # React Redux app for students

-This is simple application for students
+This is simple application for students.
+It describes basic concepts of react, state management, what is redux saga and hooks.

 - React
 - Redux